What Causes Air to Flow Into the Lungs Vector

 What is Pulmonary Ventilation?

-Pulmonary ventilation is the process of moving air into and out of the lungs.
-The main force that drives pulmonary ventilation is the pressure gradient, which is the difference in pressure between the atmospheric pressure and intra-alveolar pressure.
+Pulmonary ventilation is the process of moving air into and out of the lungs to facilitate gas exchange.
+It is driven by a pressure gradient—the difference between atmospheric pressure (air outside the body) and intra-alveolar pressure (pressure within the lungs).

 Final Thoughts